MattKevan/uxlift/_topics/mark-boulton-the-ugly-truth-about-design-systems-video.md

 ---
 title: The Ugly Truth about Design Systems – Mark Boulton (video)
-intro: Design systems are great for scaling design across complex organisations and products.
+description: Design systems are great for scaling design across complex organisations and products.
 But in our drive for scale, consistency and standards, have we considered the risks and the cost?
 What are the problems we may face and how can we overcome them?